mrachuta/pyrat_server/README.md

 ## Thanks

-Thanks to my girlfriend for his patience when I was coding.
+Thanks to my girlfriend for her patience when I was coding.
 Of course a lot of thanks to all users from Stackoverflow, whose source codes helped me in my project.